i-e-b/SevenDigital.Messaging/README.md

 Linux

 * As Windows, or use your distro's package manager to get RabbitMQ (you should get Erlang automatically)
+  * (example, for Ubuntu: `sudo apt-get install rabbitmq-server`)

+To check your installation is working, try the `SimpleSample` console app included

 Getting Started: Path of least resistance
 -----------------------------------------